vhs/multicopters/untitled-quad/README.md

 Possible Improvements
 ---------------------

-* Motor mounts: Screw hole patterns are a little close to the frame.
-* Motor mounts: Some stronger attachment of the motor mount and the frame would be nice.
 * Perhaps an all 1/4" variant, stronger top and bottom plates might make for a stronger frame, might be overkill.
 * Flight controller cage?
 * It needs a name.